-The Pensions Sub-Committee has responsibility for the management of all aspects of the Pension Fund and it is my pleasure, as Chair of the Pensions Sub-Committee to introduce the London Borough of Hackney Pension Fund Annual Report and Accounts for 2012/13.
+It is my pleasure, as Chair of the Pensions Sub-Committee to introduce the London Borough of Hackney Pension Fund Annual Report and Accounts for 2011/12.
+The Pensions Sub-Committee act in the capacity of trustees for the Pension Fund with all the responsibilities that entails.